UstadMobile/UstadMobile/app-react/README.md

 $ ./gradlew app-react:browserDevelopmentRun --continuous
 ```

+This will open a browser window that will attempt to connect to port 8080.
+Close it or ignore it,
-Open a web browser on the address/port of the ktor http server e.g. http://localhost:8087/
+then open a new browser tab on the address/port of the ktor http server e.g. http://localhost:8087/

 * Generating webpack bundle
 This is a deployable bundle, it is standalone bundle which include everything needed for the app to run.